PapiLer/Reforestation/README.md

-## Q: What did the spaghetti say to the other spaghetti?
-## A: Pasta la vista, baby!
+## I went to the doctor today and he told me I had type A blood but it was a type O.